What you are about to read is an SEO study gone horribly wrong.

-It turns out, this was something of a fool’s errand.
+It turns out, this was something of a fool’s errand (with me being the fool).
 There are so many factors influencing a site’s performance on Google and most have little or nothing to do with the platform on which the site was built.
-Realising my mistake, I consulted some of the leading experts in the SEO industry to see if there was any way to salvage my study.
+Realising my mistake, I consulted some of the leading SEO experts to see if there was any way to salvage my study.
 The consensus was that it wouldn’t be possible without collecting a huge amount of additional hard-to-obtain data.
 Even with that data, the final analysis would still be inconclusive.

 Rather than abandon the project entirely, I decided to analyse the data in a slightly different way.
 I obtained a list of one million websites from BuiltWith.com from eight of the most popular CMS platforms.
 I then used the wonderful Screaming Frog Spider to crawl the home page of all 1 million domains and the Ahrefs’ API to analyse the organic performance and backlink data of each site.

 I therefore have no hypothesis to test nor can I tell you anything about with CMS performs best on Google.
 Instead, this is an analysis of how well (or poorly) each platform performs, irrespective of whether this was due to the CMS itself or the type of businesses using the platform.